Semi-supervised Vector-valued Learning: Improved Bounds and Algorithms: Experiments

-In this section, we focus on improvements brought by manifold regularization, which makes use of unlabeled points.
-We compare the proposed algorithm \texttt{LSVV} with LRC-VV in both the input space and approximate kernel space.
-Both \texttt{LSVV} and LRC-VV make use of SRM and minimize the tail sum of singular values, but \texttt{LSVV} also employs unlabeled samples, while LRC-VV only uses labeled data.
-As shown on the right of Figure \ref{fig.unlabeled}, the test errors of all methods decrease as the number of labeled samples increases.
-Meanwhile, \texttt{LSVV} outperforms LRC-VV at all label rates.
+In this section, we explore the impact of the Laplacian regularization term by varying the proportion of labeled examples.
+We perform all compared algorithms in both the input space and approximate kernel space on the \textit{Scene} dataset.
+For every labeled proportion, we divide the \textit{Scene} dataset into labeled and unlabeled datasets uniformly.
+We repeat the data partitions and compared experiments $10$ times and record the average error rates in Figure \ref{fig.unlabeled}.
+Both \texttt{LSVV} and SS-VV are the semi-supervised algorithms that can leverage the unlabeled examples, while LRC-VV and SRM-VV only train the model on the labeled data.
+As shown in Figure \ref{fig.unlabeled}, the test errors of all methods decrease as the number of labeled samples increases, but the semi-supervised algorithm (\texttt{LSVV} and SS-VV) outperform the supervised ones (LRC-VV and SRM-VV).